followmyutopia/devextreme-documentation/api-reference/30 Data Layer/CustomStore/1 Configuration/remove.md

 <!--typeFunctionParamName1-->key<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object|String|Number<!--/typeFunctionParamType1-->
 <!--typeFunctionParamDescription1-->
-The key value of the item being removed.
+The key of the item to be removed.
 <!--/typeFunctionParamDescription1-->

 <!--typeFunctionReturnType-->Promise<void><!--/typeFunctionReturnType-->